araki2410/FaceRecToPi/README.md

 # Released!
-This junk is Released [ArakiNet](https://github.com/araki2410/ArakiNet).
+This junk is Released [ArakiNet](https://github.com/araki2410/ArakiNet). by crean branch.

+This software is released under the MIT License, see LICENSE.

 21 Mar, 2019